• Skip to primary navigation

 Hide Search

-Ego is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.
+Ego is the wrong-minded teacher who resides within the Decision-Maker’s mind, continually insisting that the world is a threat and that you must constantly fight to survive.

-NOTE: Reason and Ego can never co-exist at the same time.
-You are believing and behaving one way or the other.
+Ego is the direct opposite of Reason: The Right Mind.
+It is crucial to understand that these two states of mind can never co-exist at the same time.
+You are always believing and behaving according to one or the other.

 Reason, Ego & the Right-Minded Teamwork Myth - Philosophy and Process